rajikudusadewale/MY-INTRO-TO-PYTHON/README.md

-# MY-INTRO-TO-PYTHON
+# INTRO-TO-PYTHON
-## Compilation of Python Programming Codes
+## Compilation of Python Programming Codes for beginners and intermediate
 ### This text file contains introduction to Python Programming language.
 Both Explanations, scripts, and challenges are compiled in text document.
-### This was self compiled in 2019 and updated in 2023.

 **These topics were discussed with examples:**
 1. Displaying text string variables
 2. Storing numbers